TrezorHannes/VPS-LNBits-Wireguard/README.md

 Keep the site open, we'll need it soon

 #### VPS: SSL certificate
 You want your secure https:// site to confirm to your visitor's browser that you're legit.
 For this, we will use Certbot to manage our SSL certificate management, even though LNBits recommends [caddy](https://caddyserver.com/docs/install#debian-ubuntu-raspbian).
-Use your own preference, we'll walk through certbot here:
+Use your own preference, we'll walk through [certbot](https://certbot.eff.org/instructions?ws=nginx&os=ubuntufocal) with wildcard here:
 ```
-$ sudo apt update
+$ sudo snap install core; sudo snap refresh core
-$ sudo apt install nginx certbot
+$ sudo snap install --classic certbot
+$ sudo ln -s /snap/bin/certbot /usr/bin/certbot
+$ sudo snap set certbot trust-plugin-with-root=ok
 $ sudo certbot certonly --manual --preferred-challenges dns
 ```

 Next to a few other things, Certbot will ask you for your domain, so add your `paymeinsats.duckdns.org`.
-Then it'll prompt you to place a TXT record for \_acme-challenge.paymeinsats.duckdns.org, which is basically their way to verify whether you really own this domain.
+Then it'll prompt you to place a TXT record for `\_acme-challenge.paymeinsats.duckdns.org`, which is basically their way to verify whether you really own this domain.
 To achieve this, leave the certbot alone without touching anything, and follow those steps in parallel:
    - [ ] Open a text editor, and add this URL: `https://www.duckdns.org/update?domains={YOURVALUE}&token={YOURVALUE}&txt={YOURVALUE}[&verbose=true]`
-   - [ ] replace each variable[^2]
+   - [ ] replace each variable [^3]
      - `domains={YOURVALUE}` with your subdomain only, in our case `domains=paymeinsats`
      - `token={YOURVALUE}` with your token from your duckdns.org overview
      - `txt={YOURVALUE}` with the random text-snippet certbot provided you to fill in